What foods should you avoid while taking metformin?

 Those with obesity also often have high blood pressure or heart problems.
 Excessive amounts of salt may increase the risk of those other conditions and lead to more life-threatening issues.
 The FDA recommends consuming less than 2,300 mg of sodium per day—that’s about one teaspoon of table salt—and most Americans consume about one and a half times that.

 In a clinical review of studies published in Clinical Nutrition Research, researchers noted that a Korean study showed that a “low-sodium diet could improve not only blood pressure, but also the level of fasting blood glucose and insulin resistance.”
-Metformin works to help with lowering blood glucose, so you’re increasing its efficacy when you maintain a low-sodium diet.
+Metformin works to help with lowering blood glucose, so you’re increasing its potential benefit when you maintain a low-sodium diet.

-metformin side effects are typically mild and can include nausea, upset stomach, or diarrhea.
+Metformin side effects are typically mild and can include nausea, upset stomach, or diarrhea.
 Foods that may trigger or increase those symptoms are best not to eat—like high-fat, sugary, or fried foods.
 These often contain trans fat, are served in larger portions at restaurants, and have tons of added sodium.

 A study published in 2014 in the American Journal of Clinical Nutrition analyzed the association between fried food consumption and type 2 diabetes.
 Researchers found eating fried foods increases the risk of developing type 2 diabetes—the exact disease metformin is FDA approved to treat.